 These are awesome gifts to keep your dog busy.
 If you have a friend who’s a new dog parent, you can bring them a holiday gift for their dog.
 They will really appreciate it on long winter nights when they can’t give their pup as much outdoor exercise.

 What does your dog do during the cold nights around the winter holidays?
-Have you ever handed your dog a gift that keeps them busy?
+Have you ever given your dog a gift that keeps them busy when they can’t go outside?
 Let us know in the comments below!